-Pregnant women can prevent excess weight gain with simple steps, study findsJune 6th, 2011 in Health /
+Pregnant women can prevent excess weight gain with simple steps, study findsJune 6, 2011 in Medicine & Health / Health

 A new study reports that a low-cost healthy lifestyle program, including self-weighing weekly or monthly, by pregnant women with pre-existing overweight can prevent them from gaining too much weight during early pregnancy.
 The researchers will present the results Sunday at The Endocrine Society's 93rd Annual Meeting in Boston.